g42cloud-terraform/terraform-provider-g42cloud/examples/high-available-web/README.md

 How to run the script ?

-1. Terraform installation - this can be done on local laptop or on a ECS s
+1. Terraform installation - this can be done on local laptop or on an ECS
-2. COpy the script to the terrafrom working directory
+2. Copy the script to the terrafrom working directory
 3. Initialize the working directory using the command "terraform init"
 4. Verify the script using "terraform plan"
 5. Deploy the Infra using "terraform apply"